ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 - **The subnet does not have an IP reserved for a Gateway**, you will have to provide or create a compatible subnet.
 Three options:
   - Edit an existing subnet to reserve an IP for a Gateway : //TODO, doc Console Horizon et CLI/script
   - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP address reserved for a Gateway ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/))
-  - Use a subnet dedicated for your load balancers: this option can be used on the Managed under 'advanced parameters'/'LoadbalancerSubnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
+  - Use a subnet dedicated for your load balancer: this option can be used on the Managed under 'advanced parameters'/'LoadbalancerSubnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
 - **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)**, two options:
   - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP address reserved for a Gateway ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/))
-  - Use a subnet dedicated for your load balancers: this option can be used on the Managed under 'advanced parameters'/'Loadbalancer Subnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
+  - Use a subnet dedicated for your load balancers: this option can be used on the OVHcloud manager under 'advanced parameters'/'Loadbalancer Subnet' or using APIs/Infra as Code with the 'LoadBalancerSubnetID' parameter.

 ## Limitations